andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ### Indexing

 Indexing refers to accessing individual elements of a sequence using their position (index).
 Python uses zero-based indexing, meaning the first element has an index of `0`, second one has an index of `1`...
 You can also start indexing from the end of the sequence using negative numbers starting from -1, so the last element has an index of `-1`, the second last has an index of `-2`...
-A [[5 Datatypes#Dictionary|dictionary]] does not have classic ordered indexing with numbers.
+A [[5 Datatype#Dictionary|dictionary]] does not have classic ordered indexing with numbers.
 Instead, each element is a combination of key and value, and you use the key instead of an index

 ```python
 [3, 1, 7, 4, 5, 2] # list of values